-This educational booklet was initiated and funded by Takeda.
-All material has been developed and delivered by the ADHD Foundation and reviewed by Takeda for factual, medical accuracy and compliance with the ABPI Code of Practice.
-Job Code: C-ANPROM/UK/ADH/0031.
-Date of preparation: March 2022.
+This educational booklet has been developed independently by the ADHD Foundation with financial support from Takeda UK.
+Takeda UK has also reviewed the content for factual, medical accuracy and compliance with ABPI Code of Practice.
+C-ANPROM/UK/ADH/0031 April 2022